Your Ad Here

 During the period from 1974 to 1985 when it was in operation, the Newaygo Forest Products mill at Mead (between Oba and Hearst) exported woodchips into the USA via the SOO Line interchange in Sault Ste.
 Marie.
 The chips were loaded in the ACIS 1401-1489 and AC 1501-1523 series 60' woodchip cars, which were provided exclusively for this service.
 These shipments averaged about 10-12 cars daily at its peak.
 The mill closed in 1985 and the cars were largely sold off.
 (Most were taken by Newaygo for use on other routes and locations.)

-The Dubreil Bros. mill at Dubreilville also shipped out massive amounts of woodchips to James River Pulp & Paper in Marathon, ON from the late 1970s or mid-1980s at least into the 1990s, if this service does not in fact still continue today.
+The Dubreil Bros. mill at Dubreilville also shipped out massive amounts of woodchips to James River Pulp & Paper in Marathon, ON from the late 1980s.
 Empty cars for this service were provided by CP Rail from White River.
 This service averaged 15-18 loaded cars daily from Dubreilville to Marathon via Franz.
+The Dubreuilville mill closed in 2007.

 Paper and Pulp

 During the 1970s Abitibi's paper mill in Sault Ste.
-Marie shipped a good portion of the paper it produced there via the CPR with empty cars provided from Sudbury.
-Photographic evidence suggests that CN also supplied paper empties from Oba for loading.
-With the Free Trade Agreements signed in the 1980s, much of the US-bound traffic switched over to SOO line cars.
+Marie shipped a good portion of the paper it produced there via the CPR and SOO Line with empty cars provided those railways.
+Photographic evidence suggests that CN also supplied paper empties from Oba for loading (although it's possible these are actually paper loads from Kapuskasing and Smooth Rock Falls).
 In 1987, WC bought the line into Sault Ste.
 Marie, MI from the SOO Line, so US traffic would be hauled in mostly WC cars.
-With CN's purchase of the WC (and the AC) in 2001, any CN family (WC remains extremely common) paper boxcars can be seen in Sault Ste.
-Marie, although Huron Central (in QGRY cars) and CP still provide some cars for paper loading as well.
+With CN's purchase of the WC (and the AC) in 2001, any CN family (WC remains extremely common) paper boxcars could be seen in Sault Ste.
+Marie, although it's possible that Huron Central (in QGRY cars) and CP may have still provided some cars for paper loading as well.
+The paper mill in the Sault shut down around 2007 and has since been demolished except for some of the original heritage sandstone structures from the 1890s.

 Abitibi (the mill was sold by Abitibi and renamed St. Marys Paper in the early 1980s) also received shipments of baled market pulp from James River and Kimbery-Clarke in Marathon and Terrace Bay, respectively (both located on the CPR west of Franz).